brentgroves/repsys/k8s/mayastor-install-2.0.0.md

 # **[Mayastor](https://microk8s.io/docs/addon-mayastor)**

-Mayastor is very cool but Observability and the Postgress operator currently, 4/2/2024, do not run from Mayastor and have a problem when linux huge pages are enabled.
+Mayastor is very cool but Observability, InnoDB, and the Postgress operator currently, 4/2/2024, do not run from Mayastor and have a problem when linux huge pages are enabled.
 I did successfully use it on reports3 K8s for MySql 8.0.

 ## references